jbs0710/Strickland_GEOG676/Lab_6/README.md

         time.sleep(readTime)
 ```

 - In this portion of code, our code is looking for our layer within our map file.
-Our code is running an **IF/ELSE statement** making sure our layer is a correct input by our user.
+Our code is running an **IF/ELSE statement** making sure our layer is a correct input by our user for our tool/code to properly perform.

 ```python
         for layer in campus.listLayers():